 Buy this Book

 In exploring this liminal and unsettled legal space, Hartog sheds light on the relationships between moral and legal reasoning and a legal landscape that challenges simplistic notions of what it meant to live in freedom.
 What emerges is a provocative portrait of a distant legal order that, in its contradictions and moral dilemmas, bears an ironic resemblance to our own legal world.

 About the Author

-Hendrik Hartog is Class of 1921 Bicentennial Chair in the History of American Law and Liberty at Princeton University and author of Public Property and Private Power
+Hendrik Hartog is Class of 1921 Bicentennial Professor in the History of American Law and Liberty, Emeritus at Princeton University and author of Public Property and Private Power.

 For more information about Hendrik Hartog, visit the Author Page.

 “Hartog resists the impulse prevalent in the historiography of northern emancipation to keep moral score; he neither celebrates nor castigates gradual abolitionism.
 Rather, Hartog follows the smoke of litigation to find fires that shed light on fraught human experiences.
 Subsequent historians of northern slavery’s terminal era will learn from his thoughtful approach to a legal regime designed paradoxically to dismantle and to maintain the status quo.”--Journal of the Civil War Era